violetatena/data-journalism/openrefine/readme.md

 Use the same method for the next steps.

-We'll use a  *character class* to look for any combination of spaces and commas.
+We'll use a  *character class* - some characters enclosed by brackets -  to look for any combination of spaces and commas.

 				[, ]+
 				means one or more commas, spaces or any combination of them.